 I do believe that ideas are subject to natural selection, and as the population grows and humanity progresses, selective pressures change.
 As competitors make contact, pressures change.
 Different things will die, even those though strong, things formerly thought crippled will do better, it is the standard process.

 Note that the most successful and powerful nation on earth is atheist by majority, vaguely spiritual at the most, and follows an entirely pragmatic form of morality.
 The least powerful and most impoverished nations on earth are strongly religious and only succeed when they strike gold with natural resources.
 Their wealth dwindles with their resource reserves.
-All they are good at is frantically fucking and then having 8 starving kids.
+All they are good at is frantically fricking and then having 8 starving kids.

 Unfortunately for them, the atheist nation has more resources, and there seems to be some universal ill will to the common natural resource of the religious nations (oil): using it destroys the planet.
 If there is a god on their side he must be the one below who they say deceives them.
-Or perhaps they are just retarded.
+Or perhaps they are just moronic.
 The resources atheists have struck have a better prognosis.

 >Most succesful and powerful nation